deeplearning4j/deeplearning4j/quickstart.md

 *nd4j-java* doesn't require Blas, which makes for the easiest setup on Windows.
 It works on all examples with DBNs, or deep-belief nets, but not on the other examples.

-The nd4j-jblas backend will look something like this:
+The nd4j-x86 backend will look something like this:

      <dependency>
        <groupId>org.nd4j</groupId>
-       <artifactId>nd4j-jblas</artifactId>
+       <artifactId>nd4j-x86</artifactId>
        <version>${nd4j.version}</version>
      </dependency>

-*nd4j-jblas* works with all examples.
-To install Jblas, Windows users should refer to the [Deepelearining4j Getting Started page](../gettingstarted.html).
+*nd4j-x86* works with all examples.
+To install an additional dependency, OpenBlas, Windows and Linux users should refer to the [Deepelearining4j Getting Started page](../gettingstarted.html#open).

 ## Advanced: Using the Command Line on AWS